Lance Armstrong: Relationships and children

 Armstrong met Kristin Richard in June 1997.
 They married on May 1, 1998, and had three children: a son (born October 1999) and twin daughters (born November 2001).
 The pregnancies were made possible through sperm Armstrong banked three years earlier, before chemotherapy and surgery.
 The couple divorced in 2003.
-At Armstrong's request, his children flew to Paris for the Tour de France podium ceremony in 2005, where his son Luke helped his father hoist the trophy, while his daughters (in yellow dresses) held the stuffed lion mascot and bouquet of yellow flowers.

-Lance and Kristin Armstrong announced their divorce in 2003, the same year that Lance began dating singer-songwriter Sheryl Crow.
+The same year that Lance and Kristin Armstrong were divorced, Lance began dating singer-songwriter Sheryl Crow.
 The couple announced their engagement in September 2005 and their split in February 2006.

 In July 2008, Armstrong began dating Anna Hansen after meeting through Armstrong's charity work.
 In December 2008, Armstrong announced that Hansen was pregnant with the couple's first child.
 Although it was believed that Armstrong could no longer father children due to having undergone chemotherapy for testicular cancer, the child was conceived naturally.
 They have a son (born June 2009) and a daughter (born October 2010).
 They were married on August 9, 2022.

 Politics

 In a New York Times article, teammate George Hincapie hinted that Armstrong would run for Governor of Texas after cycling.
 In the July 2005 issue of Outside magazine, Armstrong hinted at running for governor, although "not in '06".
 Armstrong and former president George W. Bush, a Republican and fellow Texan, call themselves friends.
 Bush called Armstrong in France to congratulate him after his 2005 victory.
 In August 2005, The Times reported the President had invited Armstrong to his Prairie Chapel Ranch to go mountain biking.
 In a 2003 interview with The Observer, Armstrong said: "He's a personal friend, but we've all got the right not to agree with our friends."

 In August 2005, Armstrong hinted he had changed his mind about politics.
 In an interview with Charlie Rose on PBS on August 1, 2005, Armstrong pointed out that running for governor would require the commitment that led him to retire from cycling.
 Also, in August 2005, Armstrong said that he was no longer considering politics:

-Armstrong created a YouTube video in 2007 with former President George H. W. Bush to successfully pass Proposition 15, a US$3 billion taxpayer bond initiative which created the Cancer Prevention and Research Institute of Texas.
+Armstrong created a YouTube video in 2007 with former president George H. W. Bush to successfully pass Proposition 15, a US$3 billion taxpayer bond initiative which created the Cancer Prevention and Research Institute of Texas.

 Armstrong was co-chair of a California campaign committee to pass the California Cancer Research Act, a ballot measure defeated by California voters on June 5, 2012.
 Had it passed, the measure was projected to generate over $500 million annually for cancer research, smoking-cessation programs and tobacco law-enforcement by levying a $1-per-pack tax on tobacco products in California.

 Armstrong endorsed Democratic Congressman Beto O'Rourke against Republican incumbent Senator Ted Cruz in the 2018 election.